splacento-incomm/Magento2-ContactAttachment/README.md

 # Magento 2 Contact Form Attachment Module

-This Magento 2 module adds a file upload field to the contact form, enabling users to attach files when submitting the contact form.
-This solution is compatible with Magento 2.4.6.
+This module extends the default Magento 2 contact form functionality by adding an attachment field, allowing users to upload files when submitting a contact request.
+This is particularly useful for businesses that require additional information or documentation from their customers.

 ## Installation